nlc/ColourMeGreen/README.md

   * jumping back to beginning of the last word
   * the ability to chain movement instructions
   * absolute and relative location
+  * clearing the screen
 * Full ANSI terminal color support
   * A stack of colors that can be pushed and popped
 * The ability to sleep for periods of time
-  * Maybe to set a BPM and sleep in terms of a number of beats
+  * Set a BPM and sleep in terms of a number of beats
   * The ability to sleep for random periods of time
 * A relatively simple notation (subject to change):
   * `plain words` are printed as-is